Jun983/community-legacy/README.md

 # Set Up the Spring Legacy Project Environment

-## Set UpJava Development Kit
+- This document is based on the "Linux" operating system environment.

-- This document is based on Java Development Kit 1.8
+## Set Up Java Development Kit

 ### 1. Install SDKMAN!